Meghan Markle carries out first royal engagement with UK's Queen Elizabeth

 “Having enjoyed the warm hospitality of so many Commonwealth countries over the years, I look forward to the pleasure of welcoming the leaders of our family of 53 nations to my homes in London and Windsor,” the queen said in a statement.

-Windsor Castle, west of London, also will be the setting for the wedding of Harry and actress Markle, star of U.S. TV drama “Suits”, on May 19.
+Windsor Castle, west of London, also will be the setting for the wedding of Harry and actress Markle, star of U.S. TV drama“Suits”, on May 19.

 Reporting by Michael Holden; editing by Stephen Addison